glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-external-editor.py: External Note Editor for the Browser
+## browser-external-editor: External Note Editor for the Browser

 Extends the card browser with a **shortcut** and menu action that **launches an external editor window** for the current note (`CTRL`+`ALT`+`E`).